 - 2) Identify a meaningful substance or behavior you are willing to give up or refrain from engaging in for a 6 week period.
-(Please select something meaningful, but something that does not endanger your health or well-being.) - 3) Upload to BlackBoard a 2 to 3 page paper that includes: (Due Monday, February 6, 2017 no later than 11:59PM EST) - a.
+(Please select something meaningful, but something that does not endanger your health or well-being.)
+Upload to BlackBoard a 2 to 3-page paper that includes: - a.
 An explanation for selecting the substance or behavior for the exercise. - b.
 Your first exposure to the substance or behavior. - c.
 The importance or role the substance or behavior has historically held in your life - d.
 The impact your family and/or friends on your substance usage/behavior. - e.
 Any previous experience to trying to quit or change your substance usage/behavior. - f.
 List steps you plan to take to achieve and maintain abstinence for 6 weeks.